-Enzo, scion of veteran actor Edu, half-brother to Luis Manzano, stood alone in New York
+Enzo, the scion of veteran actor Edu Manzano and half-brother to Luis

 Can you imagine standing alone in the street of a foreign city for hours, holding a foreign sign, and standing for a foreign idea?
 Yet Enzo did, and it was not easy – uncomfortable – he was alone.

 Lorenzo “Enzo” Manzano has lived quietly in the Big Apple for almost three years.
 He’s been staying out of the shadow of his showbiz Dad.
 On June 18, he decided to march towards the United Nations Head Quarters in New York, head held high.

 A one-man campaign

-Enzo claims it took him three days to decide to go on this solo protest.
+Enzo claims it took him three days to go on this solo protest.
 He continued his one-person campaign two days later in front of the Philippines Consulate.

 He said in his Facebook post, “I was never the type to protest… (it) sucks to hear that my fellow Filipinos can’t protest back home.
 I hope my lone protest can make up for that.
 At least a little bit!“

-He brought a message for the whole world “The Philippine Government is destroying my country’s democracy!
+He brought a message to the world: “The Philippine Government is destroying my country’s democracy!
 Hear us now; To Filipinos overseas: we may have left the country…but let’s not abandon our people.”
 [Inquirer]

-What exactly prompted a young Filipino living eight thousand miles away from the Philippines to do this?
+What prompted a young Filipino living 8,000 miles away to do this?

 The demonstrations last June 12, which coincided with the Philippines’ 122nd Independence Day, had been called to junk the ruling, which many believe not only goes against the constitution but also suppresses freedom and human rights.

 Several Congress members have already withdrawn their authorship of the bill, which still has yet to be signed by the current Philippine President.

 Way before the anti-terrorism bill was RA 9372